MicrosoftDocs/well-architected/well-architected/reliability/background-jobs.md

 ---
 title: Recommendations for developing background jobs
-description: Learn design strategies for developing background jobs.
+description: Learn how to develop background jobs to help minimize the load on the application UI, which improves availability and reduces interactive response time.
 author: claytonsiemens77
 ms.author: csiemens
 ms.date: 11/15/2023